hachibu/reliable-fetch/README.md

 ## ⚠️ Warning

 -   This library is under active design and development and should be considered a work-in-progress.
 This means that the API is not stable and could change without warning until version 1.0.0.
+-   The Fetch API is an experimental feature in Node.js.
+This feature could change at any time.

 ## 🏎️ Engines